TirumalaSrividya/multi-agent-research-pipeline/README.md

 - Developed an autonomous multi-agent web research and summarization system that performs end-to-end research on user-specified topics.
 - Implements a collaborative Planner → Searcher → Synthesizer → Critic workflow coordinated by a Supervisor for intelligent task orchestration.
-- Uses a Message Bus (Redis Streams or an in-memory implementation) to enable asynchronous communication between independent agents.
+- Uses a Message Bus (Redis Streams or an in-memory) to enable asynchronous communication between independent agents.
 - Generates structured, citation-backed research reports** by retrieving, synthesizing, and validating information from multiple sources.
 - Supports iterative feedback loops, allowing the Critic agent to request additional research until the desired quality threshold is achieved.
 - Designed with a modular and scalable architecture, enabling agents to run either in-process or as independent distributed services using Docker and Redis.